UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 	sudo nano /etc/apt/sources.list

-In the nano text editor, uncomment the following line (it should exist already, if not then add it):
+In the nano text editor, uncomment the following line by removing the `#` charachter (the line should exist already, if not then add it):

 	deb-src http://raspbian.raspberrypi.org/raspbian/ buster main contrib non-free rpi